kittysquee/team-handbook/github-for-non-gitters.md

 3. Repeat step 2. for as many things as you need to change
-4. Commit your changes to a new branch (never commit to _master_ – even though Github makes it far too easy to do – unless you know why you're doing it)
+4. Commit your changes to a new branch (never commit to _master_ – even though GitHub makes it far too easy to do – unless you know why you're doing it)
 5. Open a pull request for your branch
 6. Ask for people to comment 7.
 Wait for your excellent work to be merged with the _master_ branch.